 The Vice President of the BPSA assists the President in achieving the BPSA's overall aims and values by overseeing various tasks undertaken by the Executives.
 The Vice President is involved in maintaining internal communications within the Executive, and also acts as the main contact point for the BPSA Alumni.

-This position is currently vacant, the Executive is working to ensure that the roles assigned to this role are achieved in the meantime.
+This position is currently vacant, the Executive is working to ensure that the roles assigned to the VP are achieved in the meantime.

 4th Year, Keele University

 The Treasurer is responsible for managing the costs to the Association and ensuring the BPSA offers value to its members.

 I was lucky enough to join the BPSA Executive last year as Public Relations Officer and seeing the amazing work that the BPSA do drove me to running for a position again this year.
 I feel very honoured to sit on the Executive whilst completing my 4th year studies at Keele University.
 This year, I'm hoping to take the finances of the BPSA forward and ensure that we are utilising our funds in the best interest of our members and the Association.
 I'm going to be focusing on funding events where we engage with our reps so they can see the inner workings of the BPSA; I'm going to be improving the Travel Fund so that more of our members can access events abroad including IPSF and EPSA events; my third priority is modernising the way we manage expenses and this will include introducing a mileage rate as well as pre-booking travel on behalf of the team.